InkSpade/CppNotes/CppNote.md

 and in the 调用语句, i'll pass the memory address of `a` `Increment(&a);` and then, we have to modify the body
-`*value++;`    we reference this value（改成解引用dereference的形式，the dereference operator, 即加asterisk*） so that we can actually `write to that memory` instead of modifying the pointer itself, or it's going to just increment that memory address, not the actual value but, because of the order of operations
+`*value++;`    we reference this value（改成解引用dereference的形式，the dereference operator, 即加asterisk即*） so that we can actually `write to that memory` instead of modifying the pointer itself, or it's going to just increment that memory address, not the actual value but, because of the order of operations
 `(*value)++;` dereference the pointer first and then increment the value at pointer